-The default settings used for mapping priority values to internal DSCP values and back to the hardware queues are designed to optimize priority services for the majority of network applications.
+The default settings used for mapping priority values to internal DSCP values and back to the hardware gueues are designed to optimize priority services for the majority of network applications.
 It should not be necessary to modify any of the default settings unless a queuing problem occurs with a particular application.

-qos map phb-queue queue-id from phb0 ... phb7
+qos map cos-queue queue from cos0 cfi0...cos7 cfi7

-no map phb-queue phb0 ... phb7
+no qos map cos-queue cos0 cfi0...cos7 cfi7

-phb - Per-hop behavior, or the priority used for this router hop.
-(Range: 0-7) queue-id - The ID of the priority queue.
-(Range: 0-7, where 7 is the highest priority queue)
+queue - Per-hop behavior, or the priority used for this router hop.
+(Range: 0-7)